mgharvey/mgharvey.github.io/people.md

 ### Prospective students
 ***

 We will consider prospective students in the coming cycle.
-More info on the UTEP EEB graduate programs including deadlines (when they become available) here (<a href="https://www.utep.edu/science/eeb/Academic%20Programs/phd.html" target="_blank">details here</a>).
+More info on the UTEP EEB graduate programs including deadlines (when they become available) <a href="https://www.utep.edu/science/eeb/Academic%20Programs/phd.html" target="_blank">at this link</a>.
 Feel free to reach out to Dr. Harvey in advance to discuss the current situation.